sidthekidgowda/RxViewModelUtility/README.md

 A library that provides the following classes you need to quickly start any Android project:

+  #### BaseRxViewModel
-  BaseRxViewModel - is an abstract viewmodel that allows easy use and handling of RxJava
+  - is an abstract viewmodel that handles RxJava subscriptions.

+  #### RxSchedulers
-  RxSchedulers - is a kotlin utility class that allows you to handle thread scheduling
+  - is a kotlin utility class that allows upstream and downstream thread scheduling of Flowable, Single, Observable, and Completable.

+  #### SingleLiveEvent
-  SingleLiveEvent - is a LiveData that only emits once to a subscriber when onChanged is called.
+  - is a LiveData that only emits once to a subscriber when onChanged is called.

+  #### ViewModelFactory
-  ViewModelFactory - is a factory integrated with Dagger that creates ViewModels with dependencies.
+  - is a factory integrated with Dagger that creates ViewModels that are defined in modules.

+  #### ViewModelKey
-  ViewModelKey - is a multibinding dagger can use to add to the ViewModel map, which the ViewModelFactory needs to create that ViewModel
+  - is a multibinding dagger can use to add to the ViewModel map, which the ViewModelFactory needs to create that ViewModel.

 To integrate RxViewModelUtility: